F.A.C.T.™ Reference-Based Healthcare Pricing FAQs

 I HAVE ADDITIONAL QUESTIONS; WHERE CAN I GET MORE INFORMATION?

 Please visit our F.A.C.T.
-Reference-Based Pricing page to get all the FACTS on strategic benefit planning and Chernoff Diamond’s Focused Average Cost Tracking reference-based pricing approach.
-You may also contact one of our Health and Benefits Consultants today at 516-683-6100 or by email at FACT@ChernoffDiamond.com.
+Reference-Based Pricing page to get all the FACTS on strategic benefit planning and our Focused Average Cost Tracking reference-based pricing approach.
+You may also contact one of our benefits consultants today at 516-683-6100.